StatMixedML/gbdt-explained/index.md

 ## A Worked Regression Example

 This example demonstrates, step by step, how a modern GBDT (e.g., LightGBM/XGBoost) uses gradients and Hessians to choose splits and compute leaf values.
-It clarifies two common misconceptions: (i) leaf values are not simple averages of targets, and (ii) the model fits the negative gradient of the loss (pseudo-residuals), not the raw residuals.
+It clarifies two common misconceptions: (i) leaf values are not simple averages of targets, and (ii) the model performs gradient-based optimization using the loss function's derivatives, not residual-fitting (a misleading simplification specific to MSE).

 ### Data and Initialization

-We use five observations with features price, colour and target sales.
-We initialize predictions with 0.5, which is the default initialization value in LightGBM.
+We use five observations with features (price, colour) and sales as the target.
+We initialize predictions with 0.5 for simplicity.

 | id | price | colour | sales $y_i$ |
 |----|-------|--------|-------------|